-“Queering Modernism.”
+"Queering the American Modernist Novel."
 The Cambridge Companion to the American Modernist Novel.
 Ed.
 Joshua L. Miller.
-Cambridge: Cambridge University Press.
-Forthcoming 2015.
+Cambridge: Cambridge University Press, 2015.
+122-36.

 “‘Hixploitation’ Cinema, Regional Drive-ins, and the Cultural Emergence of a Queer New Right.”
 GLQ: A Journal of Lesbian and Gay Studies 20.1-2 (2014): 95-113.
 Special double issue on “Queering the Middle: Race, Region, and a Queer Midwest” edited by Martin F. Manalansan IV, Chantal Nadeau, Richard T. Rodríguez, and Siobhan B. Somerville.

 "Material Deviance: Theorizing Queer Objecthood."
 Postmodern Culture 21.2 (2011): 45 pars.